lovesh/dead_man_switch_substrate_ink/README.md

     1. In case the "man" wants to change his heir, he should generate new Y using his new heir's public key and register it as step 3.
 This solution is not limited to getting cryptocurrency funds.
 The secret key for Y could be anything, like an input to a KDF or password generator.
 When the validator set changes such that the threshold public key X has to be changed, all active R will change causing all corresponding Y to change.
-I have intentionally ommitted the cryptographic details for brevity, please refer the blog post above.
+I have intentionally omitted the cryptographic details for brevity, please refer the blog post above.

 1. Ink smart contract on Substrate
     1. Here the "man" registers a heir in a smart contract and locks up the funds he need his heir to have.